Every company has a culture. The only question is whether or not you decide what it is.

 - What will we not fund?

-When you define organizational culture, you also define how you treat your team.
-Talented people want to work for people who care about them, and when your staff members feel valued and empowered, it directly impacts their motivation and how they work.
+When you define organizational culture, you also define how you treat your team and set an example for how you want your team to treat one another.
+Talented people want to work for people who care about them, and when your staff members feel valued and empowered, it directly impacts their motivation and productivity at work.

 Practicing communicative processes is a critical component of building a healthy organizational culture.
 Perhaps you hold a weekly or bi-weekly meeting where you open the floor for your staff to share what they’re working on, reflections, concerns, and wins.
 This could open up space to give and receive feedback, which is empowering and impactful for your work as a team.

-If you want to build a culture that inspires people to pursue your mission, you’ll need to take the time and effort to push it in the desired direction.
+If you want to build a culture that inspires people to dedicate their lives to your mission, you’ll need to take the time and effort to push it in the desired direction.
 These efforts will have a lasting impact on your employees, supporters, and overall success as an organization.